BillyZac/style-guide/README.md

 npm run build
 ```

 And deploy 'build' however you like.
-[I have a deployed version on Firebase.](https://living-style-guide.firebaseapp.com/)

 ## Continuous deployment
 The Jenkins pipeline is set up to deploy to a site accessible on Buildit's VPN.
 If you're on the VPN, check it out [here](http://style-guide.riglet/).